YottaDB/YDBDoc/ProgGuide/appendix.rst

 **Else**

 Use ELSE with care.
-Because YottaDB/GT.M stacks $TEST only at the execution of an extrinsic or an argumentless DO command, any XECUTE or DO with an argument has the potential side effect of altering $TEST.
+Because YottaDB stacks $TEST only at the execution of an extrinsic or an argumentless DO command, any XECUTE or DO with an argument has the potential side effect of altering $TEST.

 **Post Conditionals**